How to Make a Rhubarb Puffed Oven Pancake

 • Preheat oven to 425°F (220°C).

-• Pour oil into a 10-inch oven-proof dish and place in oven to heat.
+• Pour oil into a 10-inch oven-proof dish and place in oven to heat for at least 5 minutes.

 • In large bowl, whisk eggs well.